Henrique (footballer, born 1983)

-Carlos Henrique dos Santos Souza, also known as Henrique (born 2 May 1983 in São Gonçalo, Rio de Janeiro) is a Brazilian footballer who currently plays defender for Vitória.
+Carlos Henrique dos Santos Souza, also known as Henrique (born 2 May 1983) is a Brazilian former footballer who played as a defender.

 Career

 He joined the French club from Flamengo during the summer of 2005.
 On 31 March 2007, he scored at the 89th minute the goal that ensured Bordeaux's win 1–0 over Lyon in the final of the Coupe de la Ligue.